mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 ---
 # CEEMS API Server and data config
 ceems_api_server:
-  # Data related configuration of the CEEMS API server.
-This config concerns with the
+  # Data-related configuration of the CEEMS API server.
+This configuration concerns
-  # locations where data will be saved, frequency of data updates, etc.
+  # the locations where data will be saved, frequency of data updates, etc.
   #
   data:
     [ <data_config> ]

-  # HTTP web admin related config for CEEMS API server
+  # HTTP web admin-related config for CEEMS API server
   #
   admin:
     [ <admin_config> ]

-# A list of clusters from which CEEMS API server will fetch the compute units.
+# A list of clusters from which the CEEMS API server will fetch the compute units.
 #
-# Each cluster must provide an unique `id`.
+# Each cluster must provide a unique `id`.
 The `id` will enable CEEMS to identify
-# different clusters in multi-cluster setup.
+# different clusters in a multi-cluster setup.
 This `id` must be consistent throughout
-# all the CEEMS components.
+# all CEEMS components.
 #
 clusters:
   [ - <cluster_config> ... ]

-# A list of Updaters that will be used to update the compute unit metrics.
+# A list of updaters that will be used to update the compute unit metrics.
 This update
 # step can be used to update the aggregate metrics of each compute unit in real time
-# or to add complementary information to the compute units from on-premise third
+# or to add complementary information to the compute units from on-premise third-party
-# party services.
+# services.
 #
-# Currently only TSDB updater is supported.
+# Currently, only the TSDB updater is supported.
 The compute unit aggregate metrics can be
 # updated from TSDB (Prometheus/VM) instances.
 #
 updaters: